You’ve found some truffles in your garden, you’re very excited, you’ve ordered that new car you’ve always had your eye

 Cooking with Truffles

-We rarely buy in truffles and actually only look for them and sell them in the Autumn when they are at their best.
 “It is harder to sell a truffle than find one” is what I hear from other people.
 These days pubs and restaurants want all the paper work and traceability of their ingredients so rarely do “back door sales”.
 We occasionally buy in English truffles, please contact us.
 We also suggest that you enjoy them yourself or give them to friends.
 Truffle butter is the best way of preserving them and can be frozen.